Anomalous Josephson effect and rectification in junctions between Floquet topological superconductors: Summary and Conclusion

 \section{Summary and Conclusion}

-We studied the Floquet states of a periodically driven Kitaev chain.
-We calculated the winding number of translationally invariant chain as a function of the driving frequency and amplitude of the driving potential.
+We studied the Floquet states of a periodically driven Kitaev chain and calculated the winding number of translationally invariant chain as a function of the driving frequency and amplitude of the driving potential.
 We also find that a driven open Kitaev chain hosts end modes that can be either topological Floquet Majorana modes or anomalous non-topological end modes, depending on the choice of parameters.
-We explain the reason behind anomalous Floquet end modes.
+We explain the reason behind anomalous Floquet end modes, and their origin cannot be explained using the topology characterized by the winding number.
 In Floquet systems, it is not possible to define a ground state.
-To overcome this problem, we start with the ground state of the undriven system and switch on the periodic driving gradually over a timescale $\tau$.
-The Floquet states of the system that participate in the dynamics are dictated by the overlap of the Floquet states with states of the system occupied once the periodic driving is completely switched on.
-We calculate inverse participation ratio and characterize the extent to which the periodic driving is switched on adiabatically.
-We find that switching on the periodic driving gradually over a longer timescale results in initially occupied single particle states of the undriven system evolving into a linear combination of Floquet states with significant weights on fewer Floquet states.
+We overcome this problem by starting with the ground state of the undriven system and switching on the periodic driving gradually over a timescale $\tau$.
+The dynamics of the system is dictated by the overlap of different Floquet states of the system with states of the system occupied once the periodic driving is completely switched on.
+We calculate inverse participation ratio and characterize the extent to which the single particle states of the equilibrium system get mapped to Floquet states.
+We find that switching on the periodic driving gradually over a long timescale results in initially occupied single particle states of the undriven system evolving into a linear combination of Floquet states with significant weights on fewer Floquet states.
 In a junction between two periodically driven superconductors, a long time averaged current can flow in the absence of a phase bias if the driving potentials of the two superconductors differ by a phase.
-We find that the Floquet Majorana modes contribute significantly to the long time averaged current.
-Further, we study current phase relation and Josephson diode effect when the two Floquet superconductors that form the junction are driven with a difference between the phases of the driving potential.
-The current due to a difference in phases of the driving potential in absence of a superconducting phase difference is much smaller in magnitude compared to the long time averaged Josephson current between the Floquet superconductors.
-We find that the current in absence of superconducting phase difference is maximum for the difference $\phi=\pi/2$ between phases of the driving potentials and the magnitude of this current increases with the timescale of switching on the periodic driving.
-In contrast, we find that the diode effect coefficient, which is maximum for $\phi=\pi/2$ and decreases with the timescale $\tau$ over which the periodic driving is switched on.
+We find that the Floquet Majorana end modes and anomalous Floquet end modes contribute significantly to the long time averaged current whenever present.
+Further, we study the current phase relation and Josephson diode effect when the two Floquet superconductors that form the junction are driven with a difference between the phases of the driving potential.
+The anomalous current due to a difference in phases of the driving potential in absence of a superconducting phase difference is much smaller in magnitude compared to the long time averaged Josephson current between the Floquet superconductors.
+We find that the current in absence of superconducting phase difference is substantially large for the difference $\phi=\pi/2$ between phases of the driving potentials, and the magnitude of this current increases with the timescale of switching on the periodic driving.
+In contrast, we find that the diode effect coefficient, which is substantial for $\phi=\pi/2$ decreases with the timescale $\tau$ over which the periodic driving is switched on.
+Anomalous current is known to flow in junctions between superconductors when the junction region has spin orbit coupling and Zeeman field~\cite{yokoyama14,campagnano15,mintillo18}.
+In this work, we have shown that a nonequilibrium version of anomalous Josephson effect manifests due to a difference in phases of the driving potentials of Floquet superconductors and the effect survives in the limit when the driving is switched on adiabatically.
+By measuring the Josephson current in such driven systems, the effect can be observed in experiments.